Eros, Arkansas

 Eros is an unincorporated community in southwestern Marion County, Arkansas, United States.
 The community is located on Arkansas Highway 125, south of Pyatt.

 Education

-Public education is available from the Ozark Mountain School District that includes Bruno–Pyatt High School.
+Public education is available from the Ozark Mountain School District, which operates Bruno-Pyatt Elementary School and Ozark Mountain High School.
+Bruno-Pyatt Elementary School is located in Eros.
+The latter is located in the former Western Grove High School, which consolidated into Ozark Mountain High in 2023.

+The Bruno-Pyatt School was created in 1974 as a consolidation of schools in Bruno and Pyatt.
 On July 1, 2004, the former Bruno-Pyatt School District consolidated into the Ozark Mountain School District.
+The consolidated district operated Bruno–Pyatt High School until 2023, when it consolidated into Ozark Mountain High School.